mojtababahrami/mojtababahrami.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    # - course: Ph.D. in Machine Learning and Computational Biology
+    - course: Ph.D. in Machine Learning and Computational Biology
-    #   institution: School of Life Sciences, Technical University of Munich
+      institution: School of Life Sciences, Technical University of Munich
-    #   year: 2026
+      year: present
     - course: M.Sc. in Artificial Intelligence
       institution: Department of Computer Engineering, Sharif University of Technology
       year: 2020